ChoiceCoin/converter/README.md

-# converter
+# Converter
 Repo for Choice Coin blockchain converter.
+The first converter will be built for conversions between Ethereum and Algorand.